 - Drug classes that have proven beneficial in HFrEF (e.g. RAAS inhibitors, beta blockers, aldosterone antagonists) have not performed as well in HFpEF.
-No drug had been FDA-approved to treat HFpEF until 2021, when the SGLT2 inhibitor empagliflozin was granted Breakthrough Therapy Designation after a successful trial was published (see empagliflozin in HFpEF).
+No drug had been FDA-approved to treat HFpEF until 2021 when the SGLT2 inhibitor empagliflozin was granted Breakthrough Therapy Designation after a successful trial was published (see empagliflozin in HFpEF).
 Current HFpEF treatment is primarily focused on managing blood pressure and relieving congestive symptoms with diuretics.
-Trial results for different classes of drugs are discussed below, along with the AHA HFpEF treatment recommendations, which were last published in 2017 and do not include empagliflozin.
+AHA recommendations for treating HpEF are presented below, along with a review of HFpEF trials (HFpEF drug studies).

 - Drug studies in HFpEF

 - Empagliflozin (Jardiance®) - in 2021, the EMPEROR-Preserved trial was published that showed empagliflozin improved outcomes in patients with HFpEF.
 The benefit was primarily driven by reduced hospitalizations, and there was no significant effect on mortality or cardiovascular death.